Building an extension is no mean feat but the rewards when you get it right can change how you live in your home for the better.

 What's the Cheapest Way to Build an Extension?

-Firstly, you’ll want to keep the design and shape of your extension pretty simple so a single-storey square or rectangular shaped addition with a flat roof will be less complicated than angled designs with more complicated roof structures.
+The cheapest way to keep costs down when building an extension is to keep the design and shape simple so a single-storey square or rectangular shaped addition with a flat roof will be less complicated than angled designs with more complicated roof structures.

-When it comes to choosing the building materials to use to build an extension then a concrete sub floor and concrete blockwork to construct the walls will be a more budget friendly option than say oak frame or timber frame for example.
+You can also keep costs down but considering the building materials and construction system you choose.
+A concrete sub floor and concrete blockwork to construct the walls will be a more budget friendly option than say oak frame or timber frame for example.

 Concrete blockwork is readily available and most builders know how to work with the material, too.